While it’s true that siding can dramatically improve the looks of a home, siding does contribute more to a home’s overall function and design.

 - It arrives ready to go, but if you choose to paint it, the labor and supplies increase the overall project cost.

 However, according to Remodeling Magazine, you can expect to recoup about 78% (sometimes more) of your expense on this upscale siding project when you sell.
+If you’d like to learn more about how HardiePlank siding can elevate your home, give us a call today.

 Pros and cons between the two brands